alexandreborges/malwoverview/README.md

 7. Submit malware samples to VirusTotal, Hybrid Analysis and Polyswarm.
 8. List last suspected URLs from Malshare and URLHaus.
 9. List last payloads from URLHaus.
-10.Search for specific payloads on the Malshare.
+10. Search for specific payloads on the Malshare.
 11. Search for similar payloads (PE32/PE32+) on Polyswarm engine.
 12. Classify all files in a directory searching information on Virus Total and Hybrid Analysis.
 13. Make reports about a suspect domain.

 # REQUERIMENTS

-This tool was tested on Ubuntu, Kali Linux 2019, Windows 8.1 and 10.
-Therefore, it will be necessary to install:
+This tool has been tested on Ubuntu, Kali Linux 2019, Windows 8.1 and 10.
+Malwoverview can be installed by executing the following command:

+        $ pip3.7 install malwoverview              (Linux)
+        $ python -m pip install malwoverviewwin    (Windows)

+In Linux systems, add the /usr/local/bin to the PATH environment variable.

+Additionally, insert your APIs in the malwconf.py file in /usr/local/lib/python3.x/dist-packages/malwoverview/conf directory (Linux) or C:\Python37\Lib\site-packages\malwoverviewwin\conf directory (Windows).

+In Windows systems, when the package is installed using pip, it is not necessary to specify "-w 1" anymore.

+To check the installation, execute:

+       (Linux) malwoverview --help
+       (Windows) malwoverview.py --help

+If you want to perform the manual steps, so few steps will be necessary:

 ## Kali Linux